 This recipe does take a little extra time to prepare since you must make the cake layers, filling, syrup and icing.
 You must also wait for the coconut-pecan filling to thicken.
 However, this cake is well worth the time it takes to prepare and assemble.

-16 tbsp.
-(2 sticks) unsalted butter, at room temperature
+- 16 tablespoons unsalted butter, at room temperature (2 sticks)